tnguy19/expense_tracking_app/README.md

 # expense_tracking_app
-Expense tracking app built with React Native, using Firebase for backend.
+Expense tracking app built in React Native with Expo, using Firebase for backend.

 ## Installation:
   1. Clone the repository